mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Model 7 15 35 MCr.
 30

 OPTIONS
-Jump Control Specialization (Jump Control Specialization ( bis): bis): A computer’s rating can be increased by 5 for the purposes of running Jump Control programs only.
-This increases the computer’s cost by 50%.
+Jump Control Specialization (Jump Control Specialization ( bis): bis): A computer's rating can be increased by 5 for the purposes of running Jump Control programs only.
+This increases the computer's cost by 50%.

 Hardened Systems (Hardened Systems ( fib): fib): A computer and its connections can be hardened against attack by electromagnetic pulse weapons.
 A